We’re back cyclocross fans! Sunday 28th November sees us return to the Colosseum of Cross for the SEVENTH edition of ROUKEN GLEN CYCLOCROSS (RGCX)!

 HOW DO I SIGN ON?

-Once you’ve arrived at RGP please make signing on to receive your timing chip and race number your priority.
+Once you’ve arrived at Rouken Glen Park please make signing on to receive your race pack your priority.
 Everything after that will fall gloriously into place.
-There will be magenta (pink) arrows guiding you to the RGCX arena from all directions.
-Can I ask kindly that the A racers wait until 10.30 to go to sign on to allow the B racers to sign on first.
-The sign on will be in the race arena just near the waterfall in the south of the park.
-It will be under a gazebo.
+There will be magenta (pink) arrows on the ground guiding you to the RGCX arena from all directions.

 The timings for the day are as follows :